awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

   ```<a name="viewing-event-history"></a>

 **To view event history about completed or canceled events for your instances using instance metadata**
-+ You can retrieve information about completed or canceled events for your instances from the [instance metadata](ec2-instance-metadata.md) as follows:
++ You can retrieve information about completed or canceled events for your instances from the [instance metadata](ec2-instance-metadata.md), as follows\.

   ```
   [ec2-user ~]$ curl http://169.254.169.254/latest/meta-data/events/maintenance/history
   ```

-  The following is example output with information about a system reboot event that was canceled and a system reboot event that was completed, in JSON format\.
+  The following is example output with information about a system reboot event that was canceled, and a system reboot event that was completed, in JSON format\.

   ```
   [